sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Does the Extension Manager need to stay activated to run the extensions? = Yes.
 The Extension Manager supplies its own extension activation management system apart from WordPress'.
 Deactivating the Extension Manager will also deactivate all extensions.
+Most extensions use in-house frameworks embedded in the extension manager, too.

 = When my subscription expires, what happens? =
 When your premium subscription expires, the premium extensions will automatically deactivate.